dominikstas/Moritat/README.md

 **Moritat - Your Compiling Best Friend**

-Moritat is a simple command-line tool designed to assist with compiling and running programs written in Ada, (kinda) Python, C, and C++.
+Moritat is a simple command-line tool designed to assist with compiling and running programs written in Ada, C, and C++.
 It aims to provide a user-friendly interface for common development tasks such as compilation and directory navigation.

 ### Features: